 4. Types Of Stone Age Tools

-Stone Age tools can be divided into various categories on the basis of the time in which they were used or the tools can be divided on the material from which the tools were made of.
+Stone Age tools can be divided into various categories on the basis of the time period during which they were used or the material they were made of.
 Here we’ll do the categorization on the basis of the time period they were used in.

 The Stone Age is composed of the following stages.

 a.
 The Paleolithic Or The Old Stone Age Tool

 Oldowan is the earliest of the Stone Age industries.
-The Oldowan industry contain very basic and simple choppers and flakes.
-The Oldowan series of tools belong to an era of 2.5 million years ago.
+The Oldowan industry contains very basic and simple choppers and flakes.
+The Oldowan series of tools originated almost 2.5 million years ago.

-Acheulean series of tools come after Oldowan industry.
-They are 1.7 million years old.
+The Acheulean series of tools come after the Oldowan industry.
+They are almost 1.7 million years old.
 The Acheulean industry contained more complex and more symmetric shapes.
-These tools were harder to break and had more sharp edges which did the job conveniently.
+These tools were harder to break and had sharper edges which did the job more conveniently.

 b.
 The Mesolithic Or The Middle Stone Age

-The Mesolithic period started at the end of the ice age i.e 9600 BCE and the Mesolithic period ended at the start of the agriculture.
-As the agriculture started at different times at different regions of the world therefore exact date of the end of the Mesolithic age can’t be specified.
-Agriculture first started in Southeast Europe about 7000 BCE so after 7000 BCE, end of the Mesolithic period begins.
+The Mesolithic period started towards the end of the ice age i.e 9600 BCE and the Mesolithic period ended at the start of agriculture.
+As agriculture started at different times in different parts of the world, therefore exact date of the end of the Mesolithic age can’t be specified.
+Agriculture first started in Southeast Europe in 7000 BCE, so the end of Mesolithic period began after 7000 BCE.
 Some new tools along with the Paleolithic tools were used in the Mesolithic tools.
 The new tools used in the Mesolithic period contained the following tools:

 It was a carpentry tool used for making certain objects like boats, fishing platforms, and houses.
-It is made when a crosswise flake is re-sharpened using teeth.
-This belong to an era of 8000 years old.
+It was made by re-sharpening a crosswise flake using teeth.
+This tool was in use almost 8000 years ago.